PSP Audioware preQursor2 -Filter Fantastic

-Welcome back to StudioWise, this week we’re looking at a fairly simple but characterful EQ plugin from PSP Audioware, the Polish developer responsible for some of the most respected filter and saturation plugins on the market.
+Welcome back to Music Nation, this week we’re looking at a simple but characterful EQ plugin from PSP Audioware, the Polish developer responsible for some of the most respected filter and saturation plugins on the market.
 This offering certainly includes an impressive lineage.

-In a very crowded market space, a brand new developer releasing yet another vintage EQ plugin could be financial suicide.
-Fortunately, PSP Audioware has the backing of a fantastic product catalogue, great support team and a small legion of loyal customers, so while there might be plenty of similar devices you can purchase, there’s some to be said for keeping it in the family.
+(Review updated August 2022) In a crowded market space, a new developer releasing yet another vintage EQ plugin could be challenging.
+Fortunately, PSP Audioware has the backing of a fantastic catalogue of supporting titles and a small legion of loyal customers.

-So far I have loved everything PSP Audioware has released so I’m excited to check this nifty little EQ plugin out, let’s crank up the DAW.
+So far I have loved almost everything PSP Audioware has released so I’m excited to check this nifty little EQ plugin out, so let’s crank up the DAW and get mixing.

-A good selection of factory presets is included with a cool A/B comparison checker present on other PSP Audioware devices.
-The installation was fast with no dramas, the VST showing up no problems in Reaper, Studio One and Reason immediately.
+A good selection of factory presets is included, with a cool A/B comparison checker present on other PSP Audioware devices.
+The installation was fast with no dramas, and the VST showed up with no problems in our test DAWs Reaper, Studio One and Reason immediately.

 The Low-frequency filter has your typical 30, 60 or 120hz choices, whereas the high has 10, 16 and a slightly weird 25k(!!) boost or cut.
 25k is way out there in the canine audible territory, but I was a little relieved I could clearly hear the results when testing, so my ears aren’t totally shot after all these years in the studio.